How to Pick the Right Pot for Your Plant

 Lightweight, durable, and affordable.
 Bright colors add zing to any setting, or select traditional terracotta tones.
 With outdoor pots, direct sun heats black plastic, which can harm roots in hot climates.
 Also consider alternative plastic containers, like tubs, bins or buckets.
 These work well both indoors and out.

 Offers a natural look that blends well into garden settings.
 Wood is durable and weather-resistant, although it does break down over time.
 Half-barrel wooden containers are quite heavy once filled with soil, so put them in place beforehand.
 Wooden containers are best for outdoors.

 Strong and durable, these pots often boast beautiful colors.
 They can be pricey, though, and don't stand up well to freezing temps.
 Perfect for indoors.

 Tops in durability, though these containers commands a high price.
 Extremely heavy.
 Best used outdoors.

 Learn more about container gardening by checking out the article below.
-For more details about Miracle-Gro® Moisture Control® Potting Mix, to purchase the product online, or to find a retailer near you, click on the product link below.
+For more details about Miracle-Gro® Moisture Control® Potting Mix, to purchase the product online, or to find a retailer near you, click on the product link at right.